T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     the form.

   * `permitEdit=always`: Public accessible forms will allow users to update existing data.
-This is dangerous, cause the URL paramater (recordId) 'r' might be changed by the user (URL manipulating) and therefore the user might see and/or change data from other users. *The option is probably not often used.*
+This is dangerous, cause the URL parameter (recordId) 'r' might be changed by the user (URL manipulating) and therefore the user might see and/or change data from other users. *The option is probably not often used.*

 * `never`: such a form is not allowed to be loaded.